isomerpages/cris-scri-symposium/index.md

         - title: Venue
           description: The symposium will be held at the Stamford Ballroom (Level 4), RCCC.
         - title: Admin Reminders
-          description: A reminder email will be sent 1 week prior to the event to all registered delegates with administrative instructions.
+          description: A reminder email will be sent on 25 Jul to all registered delegates.
+Please check your spam / junk mail.
 ---